-Two methods are available to determine the US equivalency of your foreign degree.
-In order to have your degree from a non-US institution evaluated, you must submit unofficial transcripts for all degrees earned.
+Applicants must provide proof of the US equivalency of your foreign degree.
+In order to have your degree from a non-US institution evaluated, you must submit unofficial transcripts for all degrees earned to either a NACES or NAFSA evaluator.
 The transcripts must include a list of all classes completed and grades awarded.